Full Form of ESI – Employees’ State Insurance

-ESI Act, 1948 has been formed solely for the purpose of offering financial relief during contingencies like maternity, temporary or permanent disablement, sickness, death occurring as a result of workplace injury, etc. The Employees’ State Insurance Act, 1948 offers medical benefits to Indian workers employed not only in factories but also in establishments that have a minimum of 10 employees along with their dependents as well.
+ESI Act, 1948 has been formed solely to offer financial relief during contingencies like maternity, temporary or permanent disablement, sickness, death occur due to workplace injury, etc. The Employees’ State Insurance Act, 1948, offers medical benefits to Indian workers employed in factories and in establishments that have a minimum of 10 employees along with their dependents.

 Entities Covered under ESI

 - The Employees’ State Insurance Scheme is implemented throughout the nation and in every state except Manipur and Arunachal Pradesh.
 The Employees’ State Insurance Scheme is now extended to cinemas, preview theatres, hotels, restaurants, shops, newspaper establishments, etc. The Employees’ State Insurance Scheme is also applicable in the Medical institutions and Private educational institutions with a minimum of 10 employees.

 The documents required for Employees’ State Insurance Registration are provided below-